söndag 17 februari 2019

 So what can we find in the late 1960's?
 The images in the catalogues aren't as clear as you'd wish, but there are some items that can be identified.
 If we combine that with the MISB paintings we get a good timeline that tells us when these paintings were released.

-In 1967 we got 8 new paintings.
+In 1967 we got the first eight new paintings.
 They were sold up until 1974.
-Here are the eight first paintings:
+Here they are, with the original painting - if I found it - last.

 This is a replica of "La liseuse" (Young girl reading) by Jean-Honore Fragonard.